THEOplayer/documentation/theoplayer/how-to-guides/01-ads/11-how-to-subscribe-to-ad-events.md

 The available ad events are different between the Android SDK and the Legacy Android SDK (4.12.x):

 1. The Android SDK (currently) only allows ad playback through [Google IMA](10-google-ima.md#android-sdk).
-   The available events are documented at [pathname:///theoplayer/v6/api-reference/android/com/theoplayer/android/api/ads/ima/GoogleImaAdEventType.html](pathname:///theoplayer/v6/api-reference/android/com/theoplayer/android/api/ads/ima/GoogleImaAdEventType.html).
+   The available events are documented in [`GoogleImaAdEventType`](pathname:///theoplayer/v6/api-reference/android/com/theoplayer/android/api/ads/ima/GoogleImaAdEventType.html).
-2. The Legacy Android SDK (4.12.x) events are documented at [pathname:///theoplayer/v6/api-reference/android/com/theoplayer/android/api/event/ads/AdEvent.html](pathname:///theoplayer/v6/api-reference/android/com/theoplayer/android/api/event/ads/AdEvent.html) and [pathname:///theoplayer/v6/api-reference/android/com/theoplayer/android/api/event/ads/AdsEventTypes.html](pathname:///theoplayer/v6/api-reference/android/com/theoplayer/android/api/event/ads/AdsEventTypes.html).
+2. The Legacy Android SDK (4.12.x) events are documented in [`AdEvent`](pathname:///theoplayer/v6/api-reference/android/com/theoplayer/android/api/event/ads/AdEvent.html) and [`AdsEventTypes`](pathname:///theoplayer/v6/api-reference/android/com/theoplayer/android/api/event/ads/AdsEventTypes.html).

 To subscribe to an event, you select an appropriate `GoogleImaAdEventType` or `AdsEventType`, use the `Ads` interface, call the `addEventListener` method, and set the event as the first parameter, and the callback as the second parameter.